VGP/vgp-tools/README.md

 The -v option asks VGPpacbio to output information on its progress to the standard error output.
 The -a option asks VGPpacbio to  output the arrow information in N- and A-lines per read bundle, the default is to not output this information.
+The -q option asks VGPpacbio to out Phred quality string in Q-lines, the default is to not output this information.
+Please note that -q only really makes sense for HiFi data.
 The reads are grouped into SMRT cells where each input file is assumed to contain the data produced by a single cell.

 #### <code>4.6.
 VGPcloud [-v] [-P\<dir(/tmp)>] [-T\<int(4)>] \<forward:.seq> \<reverse:.seq></code>